 Yesterday, Wednesday, no school and a glorious day.
 A bike ride around Reminiac seemed the perfect way to spend the afternoon.
 The latest ‘game’ is that Iona has to try and get us hopelessly lost (very easy as the country lanes all look the same!) and Joe has to get us home!

-After a full afternoon of cycling we were on the home straight whizzing past Guilliaume’s farm when I saw him.
+After a full afternoon of cycling, we were on the home straight whizzing past Guillaume’s farm when I saw him.
 I stopped.

 ‘Of course.’
 I replied, leaning my bike against the corrugated shed.

 We don’t see much of Madeline.
 She is a bit strange, slightly hippyish.
 She always wears a hat.
 You will often see Madeline with her basket collecting things, berries, or leaves from ditches and hedgerows.